tera-arise/arise/README.md

 With this setup, and assuming you have PostgreSQL listening locally, you should now be able to successfully do `dotnet run --project src/server/daemon`.

-For development purposes, you may wish to make the entire history of the submodules available by running `git submodule foreach git fetch --unshallow`.
+For development purposes, you will likely want to make some adjustments to the default submodule setup:

+* `git submodule foreach git checkout master`: Switch all submodules from detached `HEAD` to tracking the actual branch.
+Without this, commits made in submodules might be lost.
+* `git submodule foreach git fetch --unshallow`: Make available the entire history of all submodules.
+Without this, tools like `git log` and `git blame` will be largely useless.

 ## Vendoring